 “When will Umar learn to play responsibly?
 He has been around in international cricket now for a considerable time.
-He really needs to think about his game now,” Wasim
+He really needs to think about his game now,” Wasim said.

 Umar, the younger brother of wicketkeeper Kamran Akmal, got out at a crucial time in the match with Pakistan chasing a low total of 167 set by India.

 Pakistan’s former captain Rashid Latif was more forthright in his views about Umar and the match.
 “I think it is about time Umar is told by the selectors he is not needed in the national team until he changes his approach and attitude towards the game,” Rashid said.

 “Umar has to be sent back to domestic cricket until the selectors see a visible change in his approach and attitude.
 He has got too many opportunities to realise his talent.
 But he is not finishing games,” he added.